Rating — 4.8·15 min·July 9, 2024

 • Wireframes — blueprints of your app’s screens

-• Prototype — an interactive model of your app
+• Prototype — an interactive set of designed app screens

 • Design guidelines — a set of design principles for your product